India's Jet Airways says complies with all safety norms

+PARIS Air France has swapped its remaining orders for two Airbus A380 superjumbos for three smaller A350s, Airbus confirmed on Friday, highlighting a switch towards lighter twinjets.

-MUMBAI India's Jet Airways Ltd (JET.NS), responding to a report by the federal aviation regulator that called into question the safety practises of the country's airlines, said on Tuesday it was in compliance with all global and domestic aviation safety norms.
+MUMBAI Jan 10 India's Jet Airways Ltd , responding to a report by the federal aviation regulator that called into question the safety practises of the country's airlines, said on Tuesday it was in compliance with all global and domestic aviation safety norms.

 The regulator's report highlighted a backlog in training of Jet's pilots and cabin crew and noted an "acute shortage of operating personnel" in the group's budget airline, JetLite.